AlvaroMS25/binext/README.md

 binext is a library that aims to make easier working with binary buffers and structs like you would in C.

-This library provides safe interfaces to write/read structs from [Read]/[Write] sources.
+This library provides safe interfaces to write/read structs from [Read]/[Write] binary sources.

 If used along with `#[repr(C)]`, this crate allows to read/write binary structures between C/C++ and Rust.